PseudoMon/plater/README.md

 When you start Plater, you should have at least three different directories in your main directory: templates, contents, and plater.
 Output directory will be made if it doesn't already exist.

-In the main directory, run `python plater` and your website will be generated, assuming the templates and contents are there.
+In the main directory, run `python plater` (or `pipenv run python plater` if you use pipenv) and your website will be generated, assuming the templates and contents are there.
+You can also run `python plater --live` to create a local version that'll update with every file change (see the section of this readme titled "Local Testing").

 ## Content and Metadata
 Plater will look at your content directory and create a page out of every markdown file in there, unless noted otherwise (see below sections).
 The file can have some metadata written at its top like this: